Villages of Indonesia

-The total number of villages in these 9 districts is 667, about 0.9% percent of 74,953 rural villages in Indonesia.
+The total number of villages in these 9 districts was 654, about 0.7% percent of 74,953 rural villages in Indonesia.
+However, Krayan District has subsequently been divided into three districts, containing 23, 17 and 25 villages respectively.

 Types of villages

 Kelurahan

-Kelurahan is an urban village terminology primarily used in cities, but also tiny parts of regencies.
+Kelurahan is an urban village term primarily used in cities, but also tiny parts of regencies.
 It is commonly translated to English as subdistrict.
-The leader of kelurahan is called lurah.
+The leader of a kelurahan is called lurah.
+Major cities in Indonesia such as Jakarta, Surabaya and Medan are entirely urbanised and thus no rural villages.
 A lurah is a civil servant appointed by the district head.
 According to the Regulation of the Minister of Home Affairs Number 31 of 2006, a kelurahan can be created with the following criteria: